asackan/gcamp_ros2_basic/README.md

 ## Note

-I followed this tutorial in the Ubuntu 22.04 ROS-Humble environment and made some modifications to address syntax changes.
+I followed this tutorial in the Ubuntu 22.04 ROS-Humble environment

+and made some modifications to address syntax changes.

 One of the notable changes is in the executor syntax:

-From `rclcpp::executor::FutureReturnCode::SUCCESS` >> `rclcpp::FutureReturnCode::SUCCESS`, which changed from Foxy to Humble.
+From `rclcpp::executor::FutureReturnCode::SUCCESS` >> `rclcpp::FutureReturnCode::SUCCESS`

+, which changed from Foxy to Humble.

+Additionally

-Additionally, there were changes in functions that used `std::future` in callbacks, which now accept `const SharedPtr &`.
+there were changes in functions that used `std::future` in callbacks,

+which now accept `const SharedPtr &`.

-When I made these few modifications, I confirmed that there were no issues with execution.
+When I made these few modifications,

+I confirmed that there were no issues with execution.

 For the Python version, it is recommended to use 3.8.

-If you proceed with version 3.10, you might encounter warnings related to the `setup.py` file.
+If you proceed with version 3.10,

+you might encounter warnings related to the `setup.py` file.

 To resolve this, it is suggested to set the `setuptools` version to 58.2.0 or lower.

-lastly, I haven't made any modifications to the instructions for the Foxy version, and I have no plans to do so in the future.
+lastly, I haven't made any modifications to the instructions for the Foxy version,

+and I have no plans to do so in the future.

 Please be careful when installing dependencies.

 ---